 WeChat ecosystem is still the platform with the closest relationship with users and the highest monetization value.

 Mini Program will continue to play a greater business value.
-In April of this year, WeChat Mini Program cooperated with JD.com.
-A direct search for LOUIS VUITTON on JD.com app will bring users to the relevant page, and clicking on any product will redirect users to the WeChat mini-program.
+In April 2021, WeChat Mini Program cooperated with JD.com.
+A direct search for LOUIS VUITTON on the JD.com app will bring users to the relevant page, and clicking on any product will redirect users to the WeChat mini-program.
 Using a cross-platform way, brands can import the public traffic of all e-commerce platforms into the WeChat mini-program with private domain.
 In the future, mini-programs will still be one of the channels that brands cannot ignore for developing online business.

 WeChat Channel is a potential platform to reach users.
 Compared with Douyin, the recommendation mechanism of WeChat Channels can fully tap the value of the user's acquaintance relationship chain and network resources to help brands expand private traffic and influence.
 DTC brands can use WeChat Channels as a platform to attract and retain customers.
+WeChat Channel videos can be shared through chat windows, WeChat article posts, or WeChat Moments.
+Short video usage is on the rise, and WeChat Channel videos are easily shared from peer to peer.
+WeChat Channels can be linked with Official Accounts and Mini Programs to increase the rate of content seeding to buying.

 Weibo is one of the most popular sites in China and is often considered to be Chinese Twitter.